dorianturner/funnycore/ReadMe.md

 To run the test file would be `./a.out prog.txt`

-In your optional register values they are just separated by commas e.g. `10,2`
+In your optional register values they are just separated by commas e.g. `10,2` with no spaces

 Enjoy.